chcomin/pyvane/docs/source/index.rst

-.. pyvesto documentation master file, created by sphinx-quickstart on Mon Jan 11 22:38:21 2021.
+.. pyvane documentation master file, created by sphinx-quickstart on Mon Jan 11 22:38:21 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyvesto's documentation!
+Welcome to pyvane's documentation!
 ===================================

 .. toctree::